Life Abroad Part 3

 Italian food will never taste the same again.
 I have been spoiled by the excellent food and wine that Italy has to offer.
 I will also miss being able to have a nice glass of wine with dinner (until August when I turn 21).
 Never again will I get to travel to a different country each weekend with my best friends.
 However, if I am lucky, this will not be the last time I have a job internationally.
 I hope to do a great deal of traveling throughout the course of my career.

 My final two trips of my semester were Switzerland and Prague.
-I was hoping to go skydiving in Interlaken, however my mom would not have appreciated that.
+I was hoping to go skydiving in Interlaken, however, my mom would not have appreciated that.
 I will for sure return to Interlaken to skydive in the next few years.
 Many of my friends decided to paraglide.
 They loved it and the pictures looked amazing.
 I decided to go skiing instead.
 I had not been skiing in a few years so where better to ski than the Swiss Alps.
-Skiing in the Swiss Alps was not originally on my bucket list, but I think it should be on everyone’s.
+Skiing in the Swiss Alps was not originally on my bucket list, but I think it should be on everyone.
 It is an experience unlike any other.

 Even the views from the train ride there and back are breathtaking.
 Back in the States, there are a few mountains you can see as you ski down the slopes.
 In Interlaken, the Alps surrounded you.
-Everywhere you turned, there was a new view and a new set of mountains.
+Everywhere you turned, there were a new view and a new set of mountains.
 Younger kids were flying by me on the slopes.
 They were incredible.
 It is clear that most parents try to get their kids on the slopes as early as possible.
 To make the day even better, it was opening day on the slopes.
 We skied for about five hours and then we could no longer feel our shins or feet so we decided to head back to our hostel.

 Interlaken was hands down one of my favorite trips.
-Sadly, I missed out on the fondue, but from pictures I saw it looked delicious.
+Sadly, I missed out on the fondue, but from pictures, I saw it looked delicious.
 The atmosphere was so peaceful.
 It was very different from Florence.
 You did not hear cars at all hours of the night and there were trees and grass everywhere you looked.
 I cannot wait to go back at some point in my life.

 I have nine days to soak up as much of Florence as possible.
 I will be eating all of my favorite foods (hopefully more than once), going to the Christmas market multiple times and grabbing last minute gifts to bring home.
 Everyone always says that your time abroad will be the best time of your life.
 I was not sure if I was going to agree with them, but after experiencing study abroad first hand, I can say with certainty they are right.
 I am so thankful to have had the opportunity to study abroad and I am so happy I decided to do an internship with We Like Tuscany while studying in Florence.